adriandavidbrand/ngx-rxcache/README.md

 # NgxRxcache

-NgxRxcache is a light weight RxJs Subject Behavior based cache design as a replacement to Redux style stores.
-It offers much simpler to grasp ways of achieving push based data flow in your components with hardly any boiler plate code at all.
+NgxRxcache is a light weight RxJs Subject Behavior based cache designed as a replacement to Redux style stores.
+It offers much simpler to grasp ways of achieving push based data flow to your components with hardly any boiler plate code at all.

 [Testbed on StackBlitz](https://stackblitz.com/edit/angular-3yqpfe)